Total TimePrep: 1 hour Bake: 35 min. + standing

 - 20 sheets phyllo dough (14x9 inches)

 - Preheat oven to 350°.
 In a large skillet, cook beef, onion and garlic over medium heat 6-8 minutes or until meat is no longer pink, breaking up beef into crumbles; drain.

 - Stir in tomato sauce, wine, cinnamon stick, bay leaf, sugar, salt and pepper.
 Bring to a boil; reduce heat and simmer 20-25 minutes or until thickened, stirring occasionally.
 Discard cinnamon stick and bay leaf.

 - Meanwhile, cook ziti according to package directions for al dente.
 Drain and return to pan.
 Stir in cheese, eggs and 1/4 cup butter.

 - In each dish, layer 2 cups pasta mixture and 1 cup sauce.
 Repeat layers.
-Prepare a second stack of 10 phyllo sheets, brushing each with butter; cut in half and place one stack over each dish.
+Prepare a second stack of 10 phyllo sheets, brushing each with butter; cut in half and place a stack over each dish.